cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/stateManagement.md

 // Example length annotation entry:

 const annotation = {
-  sliceNormal: [0, 0, 1], // Drawn on an axial plane.
+  viewPlaneNormal: [0, 0, 1], // Drawn on an axial plane.
   uid: 'someUniqueIdentifier.1.231.4.12.5', // A unique identifier for this annotations.
   FrameOfReferenceUID: 'myFrameOfReference.1.2.3', // The FrameOfReferenceUID
   toolName: LengthTool.toolName, // The tool name